MagRelo/laborMarket/README.md

 ### Incentive to hold tokens

-For principals, buying and holding tokens means that they pay less for each token (curved-bonding pricing) and that they have higher priority when they choose to redeem the service.
+Buying and holding tokens has several advantages:
+- Earlier tokens cost less but promise the same amount of labor (curved-bonding pricing)
+- Earlier tokens have higher priority when scheduling services
+- Opportunity for profit if the tokens are sold back to the contract for a refund

 ### Scheduling, and honoring the priority of tokens

-When tokens are sold back to the contract the token is exchanged for 1/n of the contract balance so from the point of view of the agent (Alice) it is smart to encourage pricipals to hold tokens.
-For a principal, holding tokens is essentially holding your place in line and pricipals will not wait in a line that is not honored.
+From the point of view of the agent (Alice) it is smart to encourage pricipals to hold tokens because when tokens are sold back to the contract the token is exchanged for 1/n of the contract balance.
+Each token that is bought and held increase's the unit price of Alice's labor.

+For a principal, holding tokens is a balance between

+is essentially holding your place in line and pricipals will not wait in a line that is not honored.

 This same dynamic will apply to situations where there agent would prefer not to take the work.
 Pricipals always have the option to sell their tokens back to the contract for a refund, but this is not ideal for the agent in two ways: 1) the total contract balance is reduced which reduces the agents marginal rate, and 2) it acts as a signal to token holders and prospective token holders that there is uncertainty around the redemption of the token which will tend to depress the price.